 Just remember, you will need to put air back in your tyres before you begin driving on harder surfaces, like sealed roads or dirt tracks.

 You can use any random hard objects that are nearby your vehicle.
 This could be anything from rocks, driftwood or smaller sticks.

-Dig out the sand from in front of your tires and place these objects under the tire.
-Ideally, this will create some traction between the sand and your tires.
+Dig out the sand from in front of your tyres and place these objects under the tyre.
+Ideally, this will create some traction between the sand and your tyres.

-Short of that, try folding one of your floor mats or even an old towel and placing it in front of your tires.
+Short of that, try folding one of your floor mats or even an old towel and placing it in front of your tyres.
 Although we have never seen this successfully working.